Branislav Petronijević: Early life

 Branislav Petronijević was born in the small village of Sovljak, near Ub, Serbia, on 6 April (25 March, O.S.)
-1875, the son of a Marko Jeremić, a theologian.
+1875, the son of Marko Jeremić, a theologian.
 The last name Petronijević stems from Branislav's grandfather, Petronije Jeremić, a local priest.
 His father changed Branislav's last name to reduce pressure at school, as the Jeremić family were prominent supporters of the exiled Karađorđević dynasty.

-He studied at the Valjevo Gymnasium and the Grande école in Belgrade (the Belgrade Higher School).
+He studied at the Valjevo Gymnasium and at the Velika škola in Belgrade.